 Supporting children’s education all over the world

 We all share this one world where we live.
 We want to acknowledge this by contributing our share to people in need.
-At the same time. we want to raise awareness of charity work.
+At the same time, we want to raise awareness of charity work.
 In addition to giving back to local communities at our study abroad destinations, we donate to charity programs each year.
-By signing up to study at our partner universities with a charity icon, you are also entitled to have an impact on our frequent charity donations.
+By signing up to study at our partner universities with a charity icon, you are also entitled to impact our frequent charity donations.
 Students participating in our programs also have the chance to engage in voluntary work in the children’s homes we support.

-With our charity work we support educational possibilities for children and young people all around the world.
+With our charity work, we support educational possibilities for children and young people all around the world.
 We strongly believe education to be the key to personal and social progress and prosperity.
-Occasionally we take part in local charity events, and we encourage everyone to support charity organizations where and however they can.
+Occasionally, we participate in local charity events, and we encourage everyone to support charity organizations where and however they can.
 Let’s make the world a better place together!

 If you share our vision and would like to participate somehow too, we have gathered a list of charity organizations at the end of this page for you to choose from.

 The local communities our students are a part of are an essential and extremely enriching part of their study abroad experience.
-We at Asia Exchange want to actively engage with the communities that give so much to us and our students, and help where we can.
+We at Asia Exchange want to actively engage with the communities that give so much to our students and us and help where we can.